 About the Artist

-Vic Kirkman is a North Carolina artist who works intensely to advance his skills creating realistic ducks.
-He carves all types of waterfowl, but emphasis is on the realistic decorative decoy carved for competitions held on the East and Gulf Coasts.
+Vic Kirkman is a North Carolina artist who works intensely to advance his skills creating realistic birds in wood.
+He carves all types of waterfowl, but emphasis is on decorative decoys carved for competitions held on the East and Gulf Coasts.

 Vic has lived in Raleigh since attending N.C.
 State University.
 Born in Lumberton, N.C. and raised in a hunting and fishing family, he developed an early interest in the wildlife indigenous to the swamps, rivers and woodlands of Southeastern North Carolina.
 This interest carried over into studies of the biological sciences in college and later employment in the biological supply field.
 Summer jobs included working with investigators of the N.C.
 Department of Wildlife/Inland Fisheries doing fish and fauna surveys of N.C. lakes and rivers.

 Vic has been studying birds and their anatomy since the age of 12, always learning.
 He is currently teaching the art of sculpted decorative waterfowl to enthusiastic students from all walks of life.
 Many have already won major events at U.S. competitions and dozens of his students have won Best-of-Shows at IWCA shows, and the Ward World Championship.

 Even though Vic has been carving seriously only since 1979, he moved up the ranks very rapidly.
 He competes in the professional rankings and has won numerous Best-in-Shows and always places in top honors at major competitions.
 He has been published in Wildfowl Carving Magazine.
 One exciting year he had three-in-a-row Best-In-Show wins at the Core Sound Wildfowl Festival, the East Carolina Wildlife Arts Festival,and the Mid-Atlantic Wildfowl Festival.